hasgeek/events/_rootconf_events/2018-scalable-applications-openfaas.md

 layout: workshop
 title: "Workshop: Design & implement a scalable application using OpenFaaS"
 subtitle: "Learn to build and scale applications by building API's for an e-commerce site"
-datelocation: "9 AM to 1:30 PM, 19 May 2018, AVI Networks India, Bangalore"
+datelocation: "9 AM to 1:30 PM, 19 May 2018, Avi Networks India, Bangalore"
 city: Bangalore
 start_time: 2018-05-19
 end_time: 2018-05-19